Ricky Martin: Musical styles and themes

-Considered to be a versatile artist, Martin describes his music as Latin pop, saying: "When you say 'Latin pop', the spectrum is so broad, It's inevitable to not be influenced by everything that’s happening in the industry, but always keeping your identity firm by knowing who you are."
+Considered to be a versatile artist, Martin describes his music as Latin pop, saying: "When you say 'Latin pop', the spectrum is so broad, It's inevitable to not be influenced by everything that's happening in the industry, but always keeping your identity firm by knowing who you are."
 He has also described his music as fusion, while noting that he does not "ride the waves that are in fashion at the moment".
-Music critics have described his songs to be influenced by Latin pop, pop, dance, adult contemporary, ballad, reggaeton, Latin, African, rock, salsa, flamenco, mariachi, urban, samba, cumbia, bachata, merengue, rumba, funk, bomba, batucada, vallenato, reggae, dancehall, bolero, mambo, Europop, house, disco, EDM, dance-pop, electro, house, techno, dubstep, world music, Middle Eastern, folk-pop, bossa nova, alternative rock, pop rock, soft pop, soft rock, heavy metal, R&B, religious, jazz, soul, trap, hip-hop, acoustic, electronic, tropical, doo-wop, surf, tango, ska, and rock and roll.
 Martin sings in Spanish, English, Portuguese, Italian, and French.
 About his lyrics, Martin has emphasized that although his music will always make the listener dance, it does not mean his lyrics "have to be meaningless" and he sings about love and heartbreak, as well as "things that are good for a society", such as "freedom, freedom of expression, and social justice".
 He has also declared that as a Latino, he is not afraid of sexuality and sings about sexuality and sensuality, bringing his culture with him onstage.